rhaiscript/book/src/engine/metadata/definitions.md

 {{#include ../../links.md}}

-Rhai's [language server][lsp] works with IDE's to provide integrated support for the Rhai scripting language.
+Rhai's [language server][lsp] works with IDEs to provide integrated support for the Rhai scripting language.

 Functions and [modules] registered with an [`Engine`] can output their [metadata][functions metadata] into _definition files_ which are used by the [language server][lsp].